AdobeDocs/experience-manager-65.pt-BR/help/assets/aem-assets-adobe-stock.md

 <!-- old content

-[!DNL Experience Manager Assets] provides users the ability to search, preview, save, and license [!DNL Adobe Stock] assets directly from [!DNL Experience Manager].
+[!DNL Experience Manager Assets] provides users the ability to search, preview, save, and license [!DNL Adobe Stock] assets directly from [!DNL Experience Manager]..

 Organizations can integrate their [!DNL Adobe Stock] enterprise plan with [!DNL Experience Manager Assets] to ensure that licensed assets are broadly available for their creative and marketing projects, with the powerful asset management capabilities of [!DNL Experience Manager].